lucasaa482/gitscrolls/FAQ.md

 ## Practical Application

 ### How do I use GitScrolls with my team?
-See the [Team Guide](guides/team-guide.md) for specific approaches:
+Here are approaches you can try:
 - Use scrolls as retrospective themes
 - Integrate principles into code reviews
 - Create scroll-based book clubs
 - Apply teachings to daily standup discussions

 ### Can I use GitScrolls for teaching/training?
 Yes!
-The [Mentoring Guide](guides/mentoring-guide.md) provides frameworks for:
+The GitScrolls can be used for:
 - One-on-one mentoring using scroll principles
 - Team workshops and discussions
 - Bootcamp or university curricula integration